Washington State adopts Red Hat OpenShift for health insurance marketplace

 “Open source is a great opportunity to benefit from a broad community of users contributing to projects, supporting the technology across architectures and infrastructures and vendors.
 It’s an approach you wouldn’t see with a closed platform,” said Kent.

 Red Hat Application Foundations is a set of technologies for application programming interface (API) connectivity and management, with real-time messaging to integrate existing and new applications, data, processes, and policies.
 Red Hat 3scale API Management provides a gateway for sharing, controlling, and securing APIs across organizations and with third-party partners.
-Red Hat Fuse supports distributed, universal integration to connect everything—from APIs and legacy systems to partner networks and more.
 The organization also used Red Hat AMQ, a lightweight messaging platform for real-time integration, and Red Hat Ansible Automation Platform, an agentless solution for automating repetitive processes with human-readable playbooks.

 Washington Health Benefit Exchange runs these solutions on Red Hat OpenShift, deployed in its on-premise Microsoft Azure private cloud.
 Red Hat’s enterprise Kubernetes container platform delivers robust automation and security for iterative development in a microservices-based architecture.